Above/featured: Image by noxoss (Bernd Petrikat) on Pixabay.

 A short history of Berlin’s claim to currywurst’s origins goes something like this.
 In 1949, Herta Heuwer, who ran a snack counter in Berlin, mixed curry powder and Worcestershire sauce with ketchup, and when she served grilled pork sausage with the new sauce to her customers, they loved the new concoction.
 She patented the sauce as “Chillup” years later.
 Today, currywurst is ubiquitous, challenging even the Döner as the champion of street-food throughout Berlin.

-I had a short conversation in German with the owner:
+A short conversation in German with the owner went something like this:

-- From where have you come? — Canada, but I work presently in Chile.
+• From where do you come? — Canada, but I work presently in Chile.

-The owner seemed to like that last answer.
+The owner seemed to like my answer to his last question.

 Although the owner asked if I really wanted the spicy (Scharf) version, I got a good dose of spice; my serving had a good sharp edge.